Direct answer

 Headlines that usually matter

-China PMI beats expectations
+China data beats expectations

 Headlines that are often noise